 If the area you are going to don’t have a Laundromat and you don’t want to pay extra fees for hotel laundry services, you can always opt for local laundry cleaning services.
 It is a laundry service that does the laundry washing and drying for you.
 You can just drop off your laundry and pick it up or have it delivered to you.

 In some countries, this is more common than hotel laundry services and Laundromats.
 It may be owned by locals (family business) or a single woman that does the laundry from their shop or home.
 If you don’t speak the language, this might be difficult for you to find.
 Ask assistance from the hotel staff or ask the locals.
-The costs vary from place to place but it is relatively inexpensive in certain part of the world.
+The costs vary from place to place but it is relatively inexpensive in a certain part of the world.

 In some countries, they may be attached to dry cleaners or tailors.
 These can be difficult to find, especially if you don’t speak the local language, so you may need to ask around at your lodging and speak to the locals.
-Generally local people know someone nearby who is willing to do laundry for a small fee.
-Costs will still vary greatly by country for such services but can be very inexpensive in certain parts of the world.
+Generally, local people know someone nearby who is willing to do laundry for a small fee.
+Costs will still vary greatly by the country for such services but can be very inexpensive in certain parts of the world.

 Laundry can take the excitement away from your vacation.
-However, with these simple tips, looking spotless and camera ready with freshly cleaned clothes is possible, no matter how far you are away from home.
+However, with these simple tips, looking spotless and camera-ready with freshly cleaned clothes is possible, no matter how far you are away from home.
 Remember to choose your wardrobe smartly, separate soiled and clean clothes using a laundry bag, use the sink or bathtub as your basin and most of all pack a travel size laundry detergent and a portable clothesline with you.